Agile Marketing Lessons From Star Wars

 While the Death Stars’ enormous explosions are obvious symptoms of the Empire’s ignorance of agile values, there are other key indicators of what happens when you’re too late to the agile party.

-We’re going to take a look at the seven core values of agile marketing and how the Rebellion’s closer adherence to them leads to their eventual victory.
+We’re going to take a look at the core values of agile marketing and how the Rebellion’s closer adherence to them leads to their eventual victory.

 Hang onto your light sabers, folks.
 It’s about to get really nerdy.